La Feria Celebrations in Málaga 2018

-You can go for a charming night Malaga walking tour, but there are also extra buses scheduled that leave regularly from the Alameda Principal in the city centre and go directly to the fair grounds.
+There are extra buses scheduled that leave regularly from the Alameda Principal in the city centre and go directly to the fair grounds.
 Or you can take the Cercanias train from the Malaga Centro Alameda station next to the dry river.
 Get off just two stops later at the Victoria Kent station which is just across the street from the fair grounds.

 For train schedules click here: http://www.renfe.com/viajeros/cercanias/malaga/